Find out where to find what you're looking for in my Tel Aviv shopping Guide!

 Israelis have hamsa decorations everywhere; hanging on their walls, keychains, in their cars and as part of their jewelery.

-You can even buy authentic Israeli hamsa jewelery from the comfort of your home.
+You might prefer to buy authentic Israeli hamsa jewelery from the comfort of your home.

 The Carmel Market is also the main fresh foods market in the city.